 Hence there's a good chance of an incident occurring during a trip.
 Examples include unrest at a destination, mugging/theft, car accidents, natural disasters and disease.
 Of course, the level of risk varies according to the trip, and the vast majority of journeys pass off incident-free.
+A day-trip from Munich to Brussels needs less risk management than a tour of the oilfields of southern Iraq.
 But the reality is more complicated than that.
 No trip is totally risk-free; it's easy for a traveler to become complacent in familiar situations, such as driving home from an overnight flight, and this makes them more vulnerable to unexpected incidents.